-The North Wind Native Fellowship meets this evening at 7 at Peninsula Grace Brethren Church, Mile 19.5 of Kalifornsky Beach Road.
+The North Wind Native Fellowship meets at 7 tonight at Peninsula Grace Brethren, Mile 19.5 Kalifornsky Beach Road.

-Family and friends are invited to the interdenominational Native outreach, which gathers every other Friday.
+Family and friends are invited to the inter-denominational Native outreach, which gathers every other Friday.
 Every fourth gathering includes a Native potluck.
-A children's ministry is provided for children in fourth grade and under.
+A children's ministry is provided for children fourth grade and under.

 For more information, call Van or Vide Van Velzor at 260-3293.